awsdocs/amazon-aurora-user-guide/doc_source/USER_WorkingWithParamGroups.md

   ```
 + Improperly setting parameters in a parameter group can have unintended adverse effects, including degraded performance and system instability\.
 Always exercise caution when modifying database parameters and back up your data before modifying a parameter group\.
 Try out parameter group setting changes on a test DB instance before applying those parameter group changes to a production DB instance\.
 +  For an Aurora global database, you can specify different configuration settings for the individual Aurora clusters\.
 Make sure that the settings are similar enough to produce consistent behavior if you promote a secondary cluster to be the primary cluster\.
 For example, use the same settings for time zones and character sets across all the clusters of an Aurora global database\.
++ To determine the supported parameters for your DB engine, you can view the parameters in the DB parameter group  and DB cluster parameter group used by the DB cluster\.
+For more information, see [Viewing Parameter Values for a DB Parameter Group](#USER_WorkingWithParamGroups.Viewing) and [Viewing Parameter Values for a DB Cluster Parameter Group](#USER_WorkingWithParamGroups.ViewingCluster)\.

 **Topics**
 + [Amazon Aurora DB Cluster and DB Instance Parameters](#Aurora.Managing.ParameterGroups)